ManikMaity/Learn-ReactJS/broCode-react/README.md

     }
 ```

-- Thats why we can add event listener inside the useEffect with a cleanup function like this -
+- That's why we can add the event listener inside the useEffect with a cleanup function like this:
 ```js
 useEffect(() => {
         window.addEventListener("resize", changeSize);